Research and Development in Forensic Science for Criminal Justice Purposes

 Deadline Details

-Applicants must submit a SF-424 and the SF-LLL to Grants.gov by April 19, 2023, at 11:59 PM EST. Full applications must be submitted to JustGrants by April 26, 2023, at 8:59 PM EST. A similar deadline is anticipated annually.
+Applicants must submit a SF-424 and the SF-LLL to Grants.gov by April 2, 2025, at 11:59 PM EST. Full applications must be submitted to JustGrants by April 16, 2023, at 8:59 PM EST. A similar deadline is anticipated annually.

 Award Details

-Up to $12,000,000 is available in total funding for FY23 for up to 45 awards.
-Awards may be up to $500,000 per year, with a historical average of $206,451 per year.
-Project periods may extend up to five years, beginning January 1, 2024.
+Up to $12,500,000 is available in total funding for FY25 for up to 30 awards.
+Anticipated Award Ceiling: To be determined by the requirements of the research proposed in grants selected for award.
+Project periods may extend up to five years, beginning January 1, 2026.
 Cost sharing/matching is not required.

 Related Webcasts Use the links below to view the recorded playback of these webcasts